-Jones is playing his third character in Skyrim, his first as a non-killer.
-"I see my character as a type of mentalist or minstrel: inspiring strife or discord to manipulate the odds in her favor while not actual being the one with blood on her hands."
-She is a very different kind of non-killer than Felix the Monk, the gentle pacifist we've covered here on Kotaku previously.
+Jones is playing her third character in Skyrim, her first as a non-killer.
+“I see my character as a type of mentalist or minstrel: inspiring strife or discord to manipulate the odds in her favor while not actual being the one with blood on her hands.”
+She is a very different kind of non-killer than Felix the Monk, the gentle pacifist we’ve covered here on Kotaku previously.
 That pacifist was nice.
 That pacifist was also Level 9 in Skyrim.
-Jones says he's ranked his heroine to Level 35, reaching the Alduin's Wall part of the main quest and otherwise just screwing around in the massive game.
+Jones says she’s ranked her heroine to Level 35, reaching the Alduin’s Wall part of the main quest and otherwise just screwing around in the massive game.

 “I imagine I could likely get up to the final face-off with Alduin before I hit my wall and am unable to go any further without directly killing him,” Jones told me.
 “When it comes to side quests I’ve dipped my fingers in just about every quest I’ve come across.
 I’ve gotten up to the Labyrinthian quest in the Winterhold College questline—I’m still theorycrafting how to go about getting past the Dragon Priest at the end of that one.”

-Jones' playing style seems unpleasant.
-He advises those who get frustrated easily to avoid copying him.
-"There have been several times where I've had to reload entire dungeons, because I couldn't get past a certain area without direct confrontation and losing my pacifist goal."
+Jones’ playing style seems unpleasant.
+She advises those who get frustrated easily to avoid copying her.
+“There have been several times where I’ve had to reload entire dungeons, because I couldn’t get past a certain area without direct confrontation and losing my pacifist goal.”